 For example, one handed reading is a significant improvement, that’s achievable through the Kindle’s diminished size and weight, and the removal of page turning.
 By removing an aspect of a book’s tactile nature, Kindle gains its advantage.
 But if you are a book lover, and you love the tactile feel of books, the coarse edge of the next page curling beneath your thumb, then you will mourn the loss.

 Some will see it one way, many will see it another.
 And in that way perhaps Kindle actually takes us a step back and refocuses attention on the contents of the book, and away from the packaging.
-What is obvious though, is that few will ever love the Kindle in the same way people … Read more
+What is obvious though, is that few will ever love the Kindle in the same … Read more

 It took me 31 years to buy a Kindle.
 All those years, from infancy to adolescence and part way to adulthood, I’ve known only one way to read a book.

 How significant then that after just 3 months with a Kindle, I am re-thinking the past 31 years of reading.

 Let me start by apologising for the length of this Kindle review.
 Either I am incapable of coalescing my thoughts succinctly, or the issue of book vs Kindle is a just wordy nut worth cracking.
 I’ll let you decide which.
 To soften the blow, I have decided to serve the meal in two parts, and I’ll be posting Part 2 of this review tomorrow.
 Pease come back if you’re still hungry.